rackerlabs/support-how-to/content/rackconnect/rackconnect-faq.md

 If you believe your issue is cloud-server specific, send the appropriate query to the Cloud team through the Cloud Control Panel;
-otherwise, send other requests through the MyRackspace portal.
+otherwise, send other requests through the MyRackspace Portal.

 #### I already have a cloud account.
 Can I connect to my existing servers?